 Editor’s Note: The following story contains depictions of a racist act, both in writing and in video, which may be distressing for some readers.

-In the statement, which was shared via a two-part video on Twitter, Panetta said his gesture did not have racist intent, even though that was how it was perceived, and described it instead as an attempt to mock Subban for acting like a “tough guy.”
+On Sunday evening, following the news of his suspension and release from the Icemen, Panetta issued a statement on the incident via a video shared to Twitter, saying his gesture did not have racist intent, and describing it instead as an attempt to mock Subban for acting like a “tough guy.”

-“When the linesman was between us, I said to him, ‘You’re only tough once the refs get involved’ and I did a tough-guy, bodybuilder-like gesture towards him,” Panetta said.
+“When the linesman was between us, I said to [Subban] ‘You’re only tough once the refs get involved’ and I did a tough guy, bodybuilder-like gesture towards him,” Panetta said.
 “My actions towards Jordan were not because of race and were not intended as a racist gesture.
 I did not contemplate at the time that it would be perceived by some as a racial gesture.”

 — Jacob Panetta (@JPanetta12) January 23, 2022

-The video does not contain on-ice audio of what was said between the two players.
-According to Panetta’s statement on Sunday, “no racial slurs, noises or anything of the like were said.”
+The video does not contain on-ice audio of what may have been said between the two players.

 They don’t call the east coast league the jungle because my brother and the other black players are the monkeys!
 Hey @jacobpanetta you shouldn’t be so quick delete your Twitter or your Instagram account you will probably be able to play again… that’s what history says but things pic.twitter.com/8zOJ9q47pk